 Longwood Gardens Tour

-Longwood Gardens started life as a working farm back in the 1700 and over the years has evolved into a magnificent horticultural showplace.
-Boasting one of the finest collections of trees in the nation, Longwood Gardens also has 20 outdoor gardens, the original and completely restored Peirce-du-Pont residence, the Conservatory, educational programs, the Garden Shop for unique horticultural related gifts and several dining choices including an elegant sit-down meal and a more casual café experience.
+Longwood Gardens started life as a working farm back in the 1700s and has since evolved into a magnificent horticultural showplace.
+Take a tour through their 20 outdoor gardens, the restored Peirce-du-Pont residence, and the Conservatory.
+They also offer educational programs and several dining choices.

 You’ll experience a plethora of breathtaking countryside along with a wide variety of outdoor activities, historical locations including Civil War sites, museums, antebellum plantations, local artisans offering amazing handcrafted wares, regional cuisine and great bakery treats.